-The Company Act in Montenegro regulates the forms of organization pursuing economic activities and their registration procedure.
-Foreign investors and local businessmen alike have the possibility to set up a sole trader in Montenegro, in accordance with the provisions of this law.
-Sole traders in Montenegro are natural persons engaged in economic activity for the purpose of making a gain.
+The Company Act in Montenegro regulates the forms of organizations pursuing economic activities and their registration procedure.
+Foreign investors and local businessmen alike can set up sole traders in Montenegro, following the provisions of this law.

 Our experts in company registration in Montenegro can give you all the details regarding the process of setting up a sole trader.